abhaysinghbais10/Job-Portal/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the Abhay Singh Bais.

 ---